KMYY

-KMYY (92.3 FM, "The Ranch") is a classic country music formatted radio station broadcasting in the Monroe, Louisiana, United States, radio market.
-It is owned by Warrior Media, through licensee Warrior Media LLC.
+KMYY (92.3 FM, "The Ranch") is a classic country music formatted radio station broadcasting in Monroe, Louisiana, United States,.
+It is owned by Warrior Media LLC.
 Its studios are located in Monroe, and its transmitter is located west of Rayville.
 The station carries the syndicated morning show The Bobby Bones Show.

 In June 2025, it was announced that Stephen Media Group would be selling its Monroe stations to Warrior Media LLC for $450,000.
 The sale was completed in August 2025.

 On September 8, 2025, KMYY changed its format from country to classic country, branded as "The Ranch 92.3".